Molière (crater)

-Molière is an impact crater on the planet Mercury, 139 kilometers in diameter.
-It is located south of the crater Rodin, southeast of the crater Abu Nuwas, and northeast of the crater Asvaghosa.
+Molière is an impact crater on the planet Mercury.
+The crater was first imaged by Mariner 10 in 1974.
 The nearly circular rim of the crater is cut off into a flat edge on its southern and southwestern ends, and on its eastern side the rim is indented by a smaller crater.

 The crater is named for the 17th-century French dramatist and satirist Molière.
 The name was approved by the International Astronomical Union in 1976.

+It is located south of the crater Rodin, southeast of the crater Abu Nuwas, and northeast of the crater Aśvaghoṣa.